dyvenia/viadot/README.md

 ### Style guidelines
-- the code should be formatted with Black (easiest way is to use the VSCode extension)
+- the code should be formatted with Black using default settings (easiest way is to use the VSCode extension)
+- commit messages should:
-- commit messages begin with an emoji, then a description starting with one of the following verbs, capitalized: "Added", "Updated", "Removed", "Fixed", and, sporadically, other ones, such as "Upgraded", "Downgraded", or whatever you find relevant for your particular situation
+    - begin with an emoji
+    - start with one of the following verbs, capitalized, immediately after the summary emoji: "Added", "Updated", "Removed", "Fixed", "Renamed", and, sporadically, other ones, such as "Upgraded", "Downgraded", or whatever you find relevant for your particular situation
+    - contain a useful description of what the commit is doing